-Find the snow and dive into these Northern Michigan winter festivals.
+Find the snow and dive into these Northern Michigan winter festivals in 2020.

 Northern Michigan Town Festivals

 This two-weekend-long festival in Houghton Lake is proof we Michiganders don’t let winter slow us down.
-In fact, the event’s lineup gives you most of what you’d expect at a summer celebration, including carnival rides, outdoor concerts, and a petting zoo.
+In fact, the event’s lineup gives you most of what you’d expect at a summer celebration, including carnival rides, outdoor concerts and an ice slide.
 Of course, you can also partake in some cold-weather staples like an ice fishing competition (it is an ice fishing festival after all) and—if you really want to prove your northern mettle—the Polar Bear Dip.
 Always the last two weekends in January.
 (2020 marks the festival’s 70th anniversary, and the theme is groovy!)

 We’re not surprised one of Michigan’s northernmost cities has given rise to one of the country’s largest and longest-running winter festivals.
-The annual Winter Carnival in Houghton includes elaborate and massive snow sculptures, sleigh rides, a winter queen pageant, a beard-growing contest, a broomball tournament, and plenty of other antidotes to cabin fever.
-February 6–9.
+The annual Winter Carnival in Houghton includes elaborate and massive snow sculptures, sleigh rides, a winter queen pageant, a beard-growing contest, a broomball tournament and plenty of other antidotes to cabin fever.
+February 5–8, 2020.

 This day is jam-packed with activities for all ages.
-Go bowling with frozen turkeys at Beulah Park during the chili cookout, test your snowball-throwing accuracy at the target competition, watch the Winterfest parade, and wrap the day up with fireworks and a bonfire on the beach.
-February 9.
+Go bowling with frozen turkeys at Beulah Park during the chili cookout, test your snowball-throwing accuracy at the target competition, watch the Winterfest parade and wrap the day up with fireworks and a bonfire on the beach.
+Always the second Saturday in February.

-For more than 90 years, this event has had one of the most packed lineups of any Winterfest in the North—including a full day of carnival activities just for the kids.
-Outside, enjoy sledding, curling, figure skating, several hockey games, and a broomball tournament.
-Then get toasty inside at wine tasting events and a progressive dinner at downtown establishments.
-February 14–17.
+For more than 90 years, this event has had one of the most packed lineups of any Winterfest in the North.
+Outside, enjoy sledding, curling, figure skating, several hockey games and a broomball tournament.
+Then get toasty during the Chocoholic Frolic.
+February 14–15, 2020.

-This small-town festival keeps it earnest and low-key with an all-ages perch-fishing contest on Big and Little Glen Lakes, a chili cook-off, and an outdoor party on the deck at Boonedocks.
+This small-town festival keeps it earnest and low-key with an all-ages perch-fishing contest on Big and Little Glen Lakes, a chili cook-off and an outdoor party on the deck at Boonedocks.
 All proceeds benefit the Glen Lake Schools Scholarship Fund.
-February 16.
+February 15, 2020.

 Established in 1965, this festival celebrates the true “Up North” spirit.
-Look for treasures at the craft show and watch as sled dogs overtake the town in the largest sprint sled dog race in the lower 48.
-February 23–24.
+Look for treasures at the craft show and watch as sled dogs overtake the town in the largest sprint sled dog race in the state.
+February 15–16, 2020.

 Northern Michigan Ski Resort Festivals

-Pack as many friends, family members, neighbors, and anyone else you can find into your car and head to Schuss Mountain.
+Pack as many friends, family members, neighbors and anyone else you can find into your car and head to Schuss Mountain.
 Everyone skis or rides for $69 per carload.
-January 21.
+January 20, 2020.

 Reconnect with familiar faces and make new friends at this weekend party that’s rich in old-school, family-friendly charm.
-Warm up at the community bonfire before heading out for a night cross-country ski, a torch-lit snowshoe walk, and cardboard sledding.
-Then head back in for drinks, dinner, live music, and dancing.
+Warm up at the community bonfire before heading out for a nighttime cross-country ski, a torch-lit snowshoe walk and cardboard sledding.
+Then head back in for drinks, dinner, live music and dancing.
 End the night with fireworks.
-January 25–27.
+January 24–26, 2020.

 This spring break, give a nod to our northern neighbors.
-Boyne Mountain is set up for family fun with scavenger hunts, zip line tours, snowshoe suppers, tubing, and more.
-March 10–15.
+Boyne Mountain is set up for family fun with scavenger hunts, zip line tours, snowshoe suppers, tubing and more.
+March 16–20, 2020.

 The ski and snowboard events at this annual winter party are geared toward the brave, with a big air contest and “rail jam” at Jibber’s terrain park.
-But if you’re favoring a lower-key weekend, head straight to the bottom of the hill to enjoy food, drinks, and live music at the outdoor bar and grill.
+But if you’re favoring a low-key weekend, head straight to the bottom of the hill to enjoy food, drinks and live music at the outdoor bar and grill.
 Try to snag a prize for best-dressed at the “Halloween in the Spring” costume parade.
-March 17.
+March 14, 2020.

-The flagship event of this Mardi Gras celebration is no doubt the Soaker Cup—a downhill ski run where thrill seekers attempt to coast across an unfrozen section of Lake Nubs.
-For those who prefer to not risk taking an unplanned dip, there’s also a full day of games, ski races, and music.
-March 23.
+The flagship event of this Mardi Gras celebration is no doubt the Soaker Cup—a downhill ski run where thrill-seekers attempt to coast across an unfrozen section of Lake Nubs.
+For those who prefer to not risk taking an unplanned dip, there’s also a full day of games, ski races and music.
+March 21, 2020.

 Northern Michigan Food and Wine Festivals

 Chateau Chantal has been making ice wine for more than 20 years.
-In celebration of the remarkable wine, festival events will range from family friendly snowman building and ice sculptures to outdoor fire pits with roasted treats.
-The winery’s walking trail will be open for snowshoeing or skiing.
+In celebration of the remarkable wine, family-friendly festival events will range from snowman building and ice sculptures to outdoor fire pits with roasted treats.
+The winery’s walking trail will be open for snowshoeing.
 The festival will culminate with a multi-course ice wine education dinner on Saturday, including a tour of the cellar and winemaking process.
 Samples of several ice wines and pairings will be available all weekend along with a specialty dessert item.
-Entrance to the festival is free, with a fee to sample and attend the wine dinner.
-January 25–27.
+Entrance to the festival is free, with a fee to sample the wines and attend the wine dinner.
+January 25, 2020.

 Northern Michigan Winter Races

 Proceeds from this 5K/10K race support conservation and education work at the wooded wetlands of the Grass River Natural Area.
-The $20 registration ($25 the day of) also gets you a free soup lunch at Short’s Brewery on race day plus after-race snacks and refreshments.
-January 12.
+The $25 registration ($30 the day of) also gets you a free soup lunch at Short’s Brewing Co. on race day plus after-race snacks and refreshments.
+January 11, 2020.

-Even if you don’t know much about sled-dog culture, every Michigander owes it to herself/himself the experience of taking in at least one running of the UP200.
+Even if you don’t know much about sled-dog culture, every Michigander owes it to themself the experience of taking in at least one running of the UP200.
 The 230-mile contest—the state’s flagship sled-dog event—is actually just one of three races that take place over four days, meaning you’ll have multiple opportunities to take part in the cacophonous start-and finish-line festivities—and all the celebrating that happens in Marquette in between.
 The UP200 is an Iditarod qualifying race.
 February 13–17, 2020.

-Check out the beer tent with live music, snowmobile races, sled rides for the kids, and a slice of snowmobile history at the vintage sled show.
-There is no cost to register.
-February 23.
+Check out the beer tent with live music, snowmobile races, sled rides for the kids and a slice of snowmobile history at the vintage sled show.
+February 21–22, 2020.